 Also in Helen Mermelstein and Esther Mermelstein Weiss collection

 The collection consist of a knife, documents, a journal, and photographs relating to the experiences of Esther and Helen Mermelstein, sisters, before and during the Holocaust when they were deported from Cinadievo, Czechoslovakia, to Munkacs Ghetto, and then to a series of concentration camps until liberated in Bergen Belsen and after the Holocaust in Karlstad, Sweden.

 The collection includes a journal, documents, and photographs illustrating the experiences of sisters Esther and Helen (b.
-1918) Mermelstein, born in Cinadievo, Czechoslovakia [present-day Ukraine] and deported to the Munkacs ghetto in April 1944, and then in June 1944 to a series of concentration camps including Auschwitz, munititions factory Christianstadt, a sub-camp of Gross Rosen, in Poland, and Bergen-Belsen in Germany where they were liberated.
+1918) Mermelstein, born in Cinadievo, Czechoslovakia (currently Ukraine) and deported to the Munkacs ghetto in April 1944.
+In June 1944 they were sent to a series of concentration camps including Auschwitz, munitions factory Christianstadt, a sub-camp of Gross Rosen, in Poland, and Bergen-Belsen in Germany where they were liberated.
 They were then sent to Karlstad, Sweden to recuperate.
 The journal is a multi-page letter from Helen to brother Heshkel [Alexander] and the photographs were taken pre-war in Sweden.